-In this manual, we will learn to change the permissions of any file in a GNU/Linux operating system through the command line.
+In this manual we will learn how to change the permissions of any file in a GNU/Linux operating system through the command line.

-However, before mentioning any type of command, we must learn about the operation of the permissions system in GNU / Linux operating systems.
-We show it to you:
+However, before mentioning any kind of command, we should learn about the functioning of the permissions system in GNU / Linux operating systems.
+We will show you below:

-In particular there are three types of permissions that a file or directory in Linux can have assigned.
+Specifically there are three types of permissions that a file or directory in linux can be assigned:

-The three types of permissions listed below can be activated or deactivated in each file/directory for any of the three types of users mentioned below:
+The three types of permissions mentioned above can be enabled or disabled on each file/directory for any of the three types of users mentioned below:

-As we have explained in the previous section, these three types of users and these three types of permits can be freely assigned.
+As explained in the previous section, these three types of users and permissions can be freely assigned.

-For example, the owner of the file/directory can have read, write, and execute permissions while other users of the system can only have read permissions.
-Any combination of these three permits and three users is possible, providing a total of 512 possible combinations.
+For example, the owner of the file/directory can have read, write and execute permissions, while other system users can only have read permissions.
+Any combination of these three permissions and three users is feasible giving a total of 512 possible combinations.

 Finally, to assign these permissions we will use the "chmod" command.

-Important: To be able to change the permissions of a file or directory you must be an owner or user with administrative privileges.
-Only the owner or users of type 'root' can change the permissions of a file / directory.
+Important: In order to change the permissions of a file or directory you must be the owner or a user with administrative privileges.
+Only the owner or 'root' users can change the permissions of a file / directory.

 The chmod command has the following syntax:

-The symbols used to describe a permission are the following:
+The symbols used to describe a permission are as follows:

 Knowing these abbreviations, we can now use the "chmod" command as follows:

-This command would grant execution permission to the file "nombredearchivo" to the owner of the file.
+This command would grant execute permission to the file "filename" and to the owner of the file.

-Multiple permissions can be granted to multiple users at the same time in this way:
+Multiple permissions can be granted to multiple users at the same time.
+Thus:

-This command would grant read, write, and execute permissions (full permissions) to both the owner and the group members to the file " nombredearchivo ".
+This command would grant read, write and execute permissions (full permissions) to both the owner and group members to the file "filename".

-Finally, it is worth highlighting the usefulness of the "-R" option that applies these permissions recursively to any file that is inside a directory.
+Finally, it is worth noting the usefulness of the "-R" option which applies these permissions recursively to any file inside a directory.
 For example:

-This command applies the write and execute permissions for the owner to any file or directory contained within "nombrededirectorio", including files/directories contained in lower levels.
+This command applies write and execute permissions for the owner to any file or directory contained within "directoryname", including files/directories contained at lower levels.

-Note: the "chmod" command has a so-called "octal mod" that allows assigning permissions through the use of numbers.
+Note: the "chmod" command has a so-called "octal mod" that allows assigning permissions using numbers.
 This information will be detailed in another user manual.